-- Ulcerative colitis.
-Ulcerative colitis is one type of inflammatory bowel disease (IBD).
-It is characterized by chronic inflammation of the colon with ulcers or sores.
+- Ulcerative colitis: Ulcerative colitis is a type of inflammatory bowel disease (IBD) that involves chronic colon inflammation with ulcers or sores.

-- Crohn’s disease.
-Crohn’s disease is another type of IBD.
-It is characterized by inflammation that can affect the entire digestive tract.
-Ulcerative colitis, meanwhile, only affects the colon.
+- Crohn’s disease: Crohn’s disease is another type of IBD.
+A person with Crohn’s disease will experience inflammation that can affect the entire digestive tract.

-- Ischemic colitis.
-This condition causes reduced blood flow to the colon, which may cause pain and damage.
+- Ischemic colitis: Ischemic colitis causes reduced blood flow to the colon, which may result in pain and damage.

-- Microscopic colitis.
-In microscopic colitis, the inflammation (of the colon) is only visible upon microscopic examination of tissue samples.
-The condition causes watery diarrhea but is typically less severe than other inflammatory causes.
+- Microscopic colitis: In microscopic colitis, the inflammation is only visible upon microscopic examination of tissue samples.

-Colitis can cause pain in the colon and abdominal area.
+Colitis can cause pain in the abdominal area.
 It may also cause: